ChrisWIP/PS2AT/README.md

 ![PS2AT PCB](PS2AT.png)

 NB: cut the pins going up from the AT motherboard to the adapter board flush at the top and ENSURE THAT NOTHING SHORTS OUT on the shielding of the PS2 connector.
+Also cut the pins for the PS2 connector flush at the bottom to give good clearance.